xionghuichen/xionghuichen.github.io/_pages/about.md

 **Research interest:**  I am interested in handling challenges of Reinforcement Learning (RL) in real-world applications.
 In particular, I focus my research topics on sim2real transfer, offline RL, causal inference for RL, and real-world environment reconstruction.
-Currently, I am also working to develop RL policies for autonomous driving, recommender systems, robotics and industrial control systems.
+I am also working to develop RL policies for autonomous driving, recommender systems, robotics and industrial control systems.
+Currently, my research topic also focuses on large language models for decision-making and train large decision-making models.

 **OPEN to job/research/startup opportunities.
 Please feel free to contact me if you would like to receive my detailed CV.**